-I remember being on set that day; and suddenly realize than my music video aesthetic reminds me of the Oscar-winning movie Moonlight.
-Subconcently I admit I probably being influenced by this beautiful movie, so I definitely invite you to check it out; here is the movie’s IMDB.
+I remember being on set that day, and I suddenly realize that my music video aesthetic reminds me of the Oscar-winning movie Moonlight.
+Subconcently I admit I am probably influenced by this beautiful movie, so I invite you to check it out; here is the movie’s IMDB.

 Speaking about films, you can definitely check out my articles about my great suggestions for movies to watch.

-Don’t hesitate to share this post, the music video, or leave a comment below!
+Don’t hesitate to share this post and the music video or leave a comment below!